-Taking into account that Jean-Claude Van Damme and Jackie have done twin movies, there is something interesting about whether Bruce would have been swayed into doing something similar.
+Taking into account that Van Damme, Jackie and Jet Li have done twin movies, there is something interesting about whether Bruce would have been swayed into doing something similar.
 Perhaps the title would have been Yin and Yang.
 Maybe he would have been the star of Duplicity – a Michael Keaton movie which is better than The Clones of Bruce Lee.
 Speaking of which, I’m astounded that there was never an imitator named Bruno.

 After noting the connection between Sidekicks (about a Chuck Norris fan) and Looking for Jackie, maybe Bruce would have done something similar to No Retreat, No Surrender.
 It would have been a perfect way for himself to satirize the imitators.
 After all, Ron Van Clief claimed that Bruce was the prototype whereas others that followed were the imitation.
 Given that Bruce was more literate than people have given credit for, it would have been easy for him to suggest that the title would be Dopey Doppelganger.

-Speaking of which, I’m surprised that there has never been an attempt to create a H.K. equivalent to Mark Twain’s The Prince and the Pauper.
+There has never been an attempt to create a H.K. equivalent to Mark Twain’s The Prince and the Pauper.
 The closest to this happening is The Twin Dragons, but an epic period film would allow for a more faithful rendition.
 Maybe an idea was proposed but rejected.
-For example, Bey’s Canton Moon was rejected by every U.S. studio despite being a Kung Fu take on Edmond Rostand’s Cyrano de Bergerac.
+For example, Bey Logan’s Canton Moon was rejected by every major U.S. studio despite being a Kung Fu take on Edmond Rostand’s Cyrano de Bergerac.

 It would have been funded had it also been a remake of The Prince and the Pauper.
 As it turns out, the Chinese equivalent to the latter is a novel by Louis Cha (a.k.a.
 Jin Yong).
 The English title is Way of the Heroes.
 The story would definitely have appealed to Bruce because one of the twins is a mischievous brawler whose obsession with pretty girls nets him half a dozen wives.
 Had Bruce regained his muscles, he would have been eager to do sex scenes so as to advertise himself to future lovers if not future wives.